tk-0602/University-Projects/README.md

 # Projects

 ## University projects
-  A list of python projects I completed for coursework university.
+  A list of python projects I completed as part of various coursework at university.

   <details>
     <summary><h4>MCMC Doppler analysis</h4></summary>